joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/07/nyregion/delaney-hall-investigation-civil-rights.html

 **Mamdani Hosted a Town Hall About Buses.
 Why Was the D.S.A.
 There?**\
-`After Mayor Zohran Mamdani invited the Democratic Socialists of America to a city-sponsored event, watchdog groups raised concerns about mixing politics with government work.`\
+`After Mayor Zohran Mamdani’s office invited the Democratic Socialists of America to a city-sponsored event, watchdog groups raised concerns about mixing politics with government work.`\
 https://www.nytimes.com/2026/08/07/nyregion/dsa-mamdani-buses.html

 **Labor Market Shifts Into Reverse**\